Breast Cancer Treatment (Professional) (cont.)

 Stage I, II, IIIA, and Operable IIIC Breast Cancer

 Stage I, II, IIIA, and operable IIIC breast cancer often requires a multimodality approach to treatment.
 Irrespective of the eventual procedure selected, the diagnostic biopsy and surgical procedure that will be used as primary treatment should be performed as two separate procedures.
-In many cases, the diagnosis of breast carcinoma using core needle biopsy or fine-needle aspiration cytology may be sufficient to confirm malignancy.
-After the presence of a malignancy is confirmed and histology is determined, treatment options should be discussed with the patient before a therapeutic procedure is selected.
-The surgeon may proceed with a definitive procedure that may include biopsy, frozen section confirmation of carcinoma, and the surgical procedure elected by the patient.
-Estrogen-receptor (ER) and progesterone-receptor (PR) protein status should be determined for the primary tumor.
-Additional pathologic characteristics, including grade, proliferative activity, and human epidermal growth factor receptor 2 (HER2/neu) status, may also be of value.[2,3,4,5]
+In many cases, the diagnosis of breast carcinoma is made by core needle biopsy.
+After the presence of a malignancy is confirmed, treatment options should be discussed with the patient before a therapeutic procedure is selected.
+Estrogen-receptor (ER) and progesterone-receptor (PR) protein status and human epidermal growth factor receptor 2 (HER2/neu) status should be determined for the primary tumor.
+Additional pathologic characteristics, including grade and proliferative activity may also be of value.[2,3,4,5]

 Options for surgical management of the primary tumor include breast-conserving surgery plus radiation therapy, mastectomy plus reconstruction, and mastectomy alone.
 Surgical staging of the axilla should also be performed.
 Survival is equivalent with any of these options as documented in randomized prospective trials (including the European Organization for Research and Treatment of Cancer's trial [EORTC-10801]).[6,7,8,9,10,11,12,13] Selection of a local therapeutic approach depends on the location and size of the lesion, analysis of the mammogram, breast size, and the patient's attitude toward preserving the breast.
 The presence of multifocal disease in the breast or a history of collagen vascular disease are relative contraindications to breast-conserving therapy.
 A retrospective study of 753 patients who were divided into three groups based on receptor status (ER- or PR-positive; ER- and PR-negative but HER2/neu -positive; and ER-, PR-, and HER2/neu -negative [triple-negative]) found no differences in disease control within the breast in patients treated with standard breast-conserving surgery; however, there are not yet substantive data to support this finding.